profusion/apollo-federation-file-upload/README.md

 This package do not use third-party services to send the package to your micro-services.

+## Using HTTP Transfer-Encoding: chunked

+By default the FileUploadDataSource will use chunked transfers and we advice that you do not change this setup.
+However, for some reason you can't support this kind of transfer one can provide the `useChunkedTransfer` option to the `FileUploadDataSource` constructor as `false` to do not use chunked transfer (See the example below on how to set this property).
+Be advised once again, that this can lead to DDOS attacks.

 ## Example

 On your Gateway you must add the FileUploadDataSource in order